 Field-hunting tip

-Look in metamorphic rocks, iron formations country — that is the host setting where clinoferrosilite typically forms.
+Look in metamorphic rocks, iron formations country, the host setting where clinoferrosilite typically forms.
 If you start seeing quartz, fayalite, magnetite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive habit, so train your eye for that shape before scanning the outcrop.